A Programing Error Blasted 19 Russian Satellites Back Towards Earth - Slashdot

 there has to be a...
 (Score:2)

-Nature of the Failure Mode (Score:2)
+Nature of the Failure Mode (Score:5, Insightful)

-But the nature of this specific failure mode has absolutely nothing to do with the age of the rockets or stages, but was due instead to one or more lapses in pre-flight ch
+But the nature of this specific failure mode has absolutely nothing to do with the age of the rockets or stages, but was due instead to one or more lapses in pre-flight checks of the configuration parameters for the launch.
+We don't even know for sure if the part which failed (the Fregat Upper Stage) was set by the launch agency directly, or the satellite manufacturer.

+In a similar way, the comments also imply that the vehicles themselves age in some way - despite the fact that the cost and complexity of them means that they are literally custom-made for each launch.
+They are certainly not left languishing "on the shelf" for months or years before use.

+Don't get me wrong, any launch failure is unwanted and to be avoided at all costs - regardless of the nationality or company involved.
+But in this case, I'm not sure the coverage reflects reality.

 Don't forget the US is relying on Russia (Score:2)